BBITWestin/CI-CD-Pipeline-Challenges/Logs/Daily.md

 ### 3/6/2024 - Wednesday

 CI/CD!!!!
-Today I created a powershell script to provision a service principle (app registration) with federated credentials scoped down to have a contributor role for a resource group to be used by github actions!!!
+Today i created a powershell script to provision a service principle (app registration) with federated credentials scoped down to have a contributor role for a resource group to be used by github actions!!!
 Woo!

 ### 3/7/2024 - Thursday

+More CI/CD...
+Today emily and i updated our app registration provision script to handle different portals and environments.
+Then we created another script to create a subscription level runner which we are looking to automatically create and delete before/after provision workflows... check it out here: https://github.com/bbi-dev-ops/project-portal-management/tree/main/github_runner_scripts_dont_touch

 ### 3/8/2024 - Friday